 I am a Senior Lecturer in Midwifery, the Course Lead for pre-registration midwifery programmes and the lead for Workforce Development and post-registration midwifery programmes.

 In my role as Course Lead, I have primary responsibility for the strategic and operational quality of the four Kingston University pre-registration midwifery programmes.
-I work closely with colleagues to guarantee these programmes provide an excellent learning experience for students and fulfil the Nursing and Midwifery Council (NMC) standards for midwifery education.
+I work closely with colleagues to guarantee these programmes provide an excellent learning experience for students and fulfil the Nursing and Midwifery Council (NMC) standards for midwifery education and practice.
 I work closely with our partners from clinical practice to support student midwives in their learning and to ensure they have the best possible opportunities to maintain and develop successful midwifery careers in clinical practice, management or education.
 I have fostered fully integrated partnership working between the academic and clinical teams to enhance the student learning experience and to reinforce the interconnected nature of the midwifery programmes.

 I have previously held external examiner roles, which enabled me to actively participate in the sharing of best educational practice and contribute to the inter-university quality assurance process.